 Once you’re in the meeting, sit down with your boss and tell them that after going through your list of tasks, your reviews, and your accomplishment, you feel confident that you’ve made valuable contributions to the team and would like a raise.

-Give a specific number of percent increase.
+Give a specific percent increase.
 Most raises are about 3%, so ask for a little more, like 5%.

 If your boss has hesitations, you can talk about the conversations you had with your coworkers and the research you did online, showing that people in your role are being paid more than you are.